 Director, BB&T Moral Foundations of Capitalism Program, Randolph-Macon College

-David Brat is Chair of the Department of Economics & Business at Randolph Macon College, where he serves as professor of economics.
+Dave Brat is Chair of the Department of Economics & Business at Randolph Macon College, where he serves as professor of economics.
 He is also the Director of the BB&T Moral Foundations of Capitalism Program.
-Professor Brat received his B.A. in business from Hope College, a Master's in divinity from Princeton Theological Seminary and his Ph.D. in economics from The American University in D.C.
+Professor Brat received his B.A. in business from Hope College, a Master's in Divinity from Princeton Theological Seminary and his Ph.D. in economics from The American University in D.C.
 He has worked in the business world with Arthur Andersen & Co., the World Bank and the U.S. Army.
 He believes that the life of the mind should be put to service in public policy and community service.
-Dave has been honored to serve the Commonwealth in numerous capacities including: serving two Governor’s on the Joint Advisory Board of Economists and serving on the Richmond Metropolitan Authority, and the VACO OPEB Investment Board.
+Dave has been honored to serve the Commonwealth in numerous capacities including serving two governors on their Joint Advisory Board of Economists and the Richmond Metropolitan Authority and serving on the VACO OPEB Investment Board.

 Thomas M. Denson, III, CPA

 Treasurer, GRASP Board of Directors

 Thomas Denson holds a B.S. degree in commerce from the University of Virginia and a Master of Taxation (M.Tax.) from Virginia Commonwealth University.
 He has more than 20 years of experience in public accounting.
 Tom has significant experience advising not-for-profit organizations and privately owned businesses on strategic and succession planning, financial and retirement planning, estate planning and administration, and tax consultation.
 In the 2003 - 2007 surveys conducted by Virginia Business magazine, Tom was named one of Virginia’s Super CPAs.